Microgrids

 A microgrid is an on-site energy network that supports energy resilience by integrating distributed energy resources and loads into a single controllable electric grid.
 It can operate in parallel with, or independently from, the main power grid.
 Corinex provides flexible, modular, and customized microgrid solutions integrated with an advanced grid management software, GridValue, to monitor, track, and forecast load and generation resources within the microgrid network.

-What is a microgrid
+What Is a microgrid

 The future of reliable and efficient energy management